reactjs/react.dev/beta/src/pages/learn/extracting-state-logic-into-a-reducer.md

 Keep these two tips in mind when writing reducers:

 * **Reducers must be pure.** Similar to [state updater functions](/learn/queueing-a-series-of-state-updates), reducers run during rendering!
 (Actions are queued until the next render.)
 This means that reducers [must be pure](/learn/keeping-components-pure)—same inputs always result in the same output.
 They should not send requests, schedule timeouts, or perform any side effects (operations that impact things outside the component).
 They should update [objects](/learn/updating-objects-in-state) and [arrays](/learn/updating-arrays-in-state) without mutations.
-* **Each actions describes a single user interaction, even if that leads to multiple changes in the data.** For example, if a user presses "Reset" on a form with five fields managed by a reducer, it makes more sense to dispatch one `reset_form` action rather than five separate `set_field` actions.
+* **Each action describes a single user interaction, even if that leads to multiple changes in the data.** For example, if a user presses "Reset" on a form with five fields managed by a reducer, it makes more sense to dispatch one `reset_form` action rather than five separate `set_field` actions.
 If you log every action in a reducer, that log should be clear enough for you to reconstruct what interactions or responses happened in what order.
 This helps with debugging!

 ## Writing concise reducers with Immer {/*writing-concise-reducers-with-immer*/}